 The College has Special Educational Needs Co-ordinator (SENCO) if you have any further questions about support for your child, please contact Charlotte McHug on 01522 876225 or send her an email.

-We offer support if you have a learning difficulty, disability, medical condition or a mental health difficulty including; Hearing and Visual Impairments, Mental Health problems, Specific Learning Difficulties related to Dyslexia, Autistic Spectrum Disorders, Physical Disability, Apergers Syndrome and Social, Emotional and Behavioural Difficulties (SEBD).
+We offer support if you have a learning difficulty, disability, medical condition or a mental health difficulty including; Hearing and Visual Impairments, Mental Health problems, Specific Learning Difficulties related to Dyslexia, Autistic Spectrum Disorders, Physical Disability, Aspergers Syndrome and Social, Emotional and Behavioural Difficulties (SEBD).

 I had special arrangements for exams I took at school; will they still be available to me at college?

 If you have had special exam arrangements in the past, or think you may need them for exams you are taking as part of your course at college, it is your responsibility to let us know the date of your exams and provide suitable evidence.